mesonbuild/meson/docs/markdown/Syntax.md

 *(Added 0.58)*

 Format strings can be used as a non-positional alternative to the string formatting functionality described above.
-Note that multiline f-strings are not supported.
+Note that multiline f-string support was added in version 0.63.

 ```meson
 n = 10